 Without content, there is no SEO.
 There is no PPC.
 There is no social media.
 There is no email.
 Without content, there is no marketing.
 So why is content priced like it’s the cherry on top rather than the whole sundae?

 We invest heavily in content writing because there is no marketing success without high quality content.
 Period.

 Our content writing services are not cheap.
 We routinely lose out on content business because we don’t race to the bottom on price.
-(We also often win that business a few months later after time and money has been wasted on low quality content).
+(We also often win that business a few months later after time and money have been wasted on low-quality content).

 Stop thinking about outputs and start thinking about outcomes.

 Many content vendors charge based on their output.
 For example, 5 blog posts, 10 practice area pages, 3,500 words, etc.

 These are outputs and they are generally valued in terms of the time associated with their production.
 So, if 5 blog posts takes 10 hours of labor at 50 dollars per hour, you will be charged $500, $100 per post.